What Is a Medicare Advisor?

 What Are Medicare Advisors?

-How Are Medicare Advisors Paid?
+How Medicare Advisors Get Paid

-You often don’t pay Medicare advisors anything for their services.
+Beneficiaries themselves rarely pay Medicare advisors anything for their services.
 Your only costs will be actually enrolling in the plan after your agent or broker helps you find and select it.

 Medicare Advisors are typically paid by commission, meaning they earn money from the insurer once you have signed on to become a beneficiary.

-How to Find a Medicare Advisor
+How To Find a Medicare Advisor

 Once you have a list of plans and potential Medicare advisors, you can begin narrowing your options.

-What to Expect When You Meet with a Medicare Advisor
+What To Expect When You Meet With a Medicare Advisor

 You have certain rights when meeting with a Medicare advisor.
 A Medicare advisor must get your permission to meet in person and cannot come to your home without an appointment.

 If you make an appointment at your home or in the advisor’s office, the Medicare advisor must document the plan options you wish to discuss.

 - Provide you with an enrollment form when you are ready to enroll.

-- Provide you with plan materials
+- Provide you with plan materials.

-- Tell you about other plan options you’ve not agreed to discuss — unless you specifically ask about them
+- Tell you about other plan options you’ve not agreed to discuss — unless you specifically ask about them.

-- Ask for names, addresses or phone numbers of friends or relatives
+- Ask for names, addresses or phone numbers of friends or relatives.

-- Ask for your credit card or bank account information
+- Ask for your credit card or bank account information.

-- Offer you cash, rebates or other inducements to purchase a particular plan
+- Offer you cash, rebates or other inducements to purchase a particular plan.

-- Pressure you to join a plan
+- Pressure you to join a plan.

-- Sell you any other products that are not health care related, such as life insurance or auto insurance
+- Sell you any other products that are not health care related, such as life insurance or auto insurance.

-If your Medicare Advisor fails to follow these rules you should immediately notify Medicare by calling 1-800-633-4227 (TTY users can call 1-877-486-2048).
+If your Medicare Advisor fails to follow these rules, you should immediately notify Medicare by calling 1-800-633-4227 (TTY users can call 1-877-486-2048).

-Where to Find Free Medicare Counseling
+Where To Find Free Medicare Counseling

 6 Cited Research Articles

 - U.S. Centers for Medicare & Medicaid Services.
-(2021, December 1).
+(2022, September 1).
 Agent Broker Compensation.
 Retrieved from https://www.cms.gov/Medicare/Health-Plans/ManagedCareMarketing/AgentBroker

 - O’Brien, S. (2020, October 23).
 Here Are Tips From Financial Advisors for Getting Your Medicare Coverage Right.
 Retrieved from https://www.cnbc.com/2020/10/23/here-are-tips-from-advisors-for-getting-your-medicare-coverage-right.html